Zanies Comedy Club

 Zanies Comedy Club, located in Chicago, Illinois, was founded in November 1978 by Rick Uchwat.
-Since then, three other locations have been built: Nashville, Tennessee, St.Charles, Illinois, and Rosemont, Illinois.
+Since then, other locations have been built in Nashville, Tennessee, and Rosemont, Illinois.

 Rick Uchwat

 Rick Uchwat was born in Austria in 1947.
 At 4 years old he came to Chicago through refugee camps and Ellis Island.
 His father was imprisoned by the Nazis during World War II and was held in the Auschwitz Concentration Camp.
 He attended DePaul University for a short time until eventually joining the US Marines.
 In 1968, Uchwat was sent to Vietnam and was badly injured during the Tet Offensive.
 Uchwat married Barbara Monahan in 1977.
 At the age of 64, May 12, 2011, Uchwat died after a battle with lung cancer.

 History

 Jay Leno describes the venue as "the perfect comedy club.
 Playing there in the 70s was like playing the Cavern Club in Liverpool".

 In 1985, Zanies became "arguably the king of Chicago's comedy clubs".
-Comedy exploded during the last couple of years.

 "Drinks were ordered.
 The music stopped.
 A man walked to the stage.
 And then it started, the laughter.
 The blissful disease, so easily contagious."

 In 1998, Zanies hosted the Chicago Comedy Festival.

-July 2012, Zanies opens up a location in Rosemont, Illinois.
+In 2008, Zanies celebrated their 30th anniversary.

-In 2008, Zanies celebrates their 30th anniversary.
+Zanies opened up a location in Rosemont, Illinois in July 2012.

-August 2014, Zanies Comedy Club hosts a tribute to Robin Williams.
+Zanies Comedy Club hosted a tribute to Robin Williams in August 2014.

-Zanies Comedy Club in Chicago celebrates their 40th Anniversary and continues to deliver nationally touring headliners 7 nights out of the week.
+Zanies Comedy Club in Chicago celebrated their 40th anniversary and continues to deliver nationally touring headliners 7 nights out of the week.